cloudtraveler/avxlabs-docs/docs/ace-pro/_sources/docs/lab10.md

 ## 2. Distributed Cloud Firewall Overview

-The Distributed Cloud Firewall feature allows to create logical containers, called `Smart Groups`, that encompass instances that present similarities inside a VPC/VNet/VCN, and then they also allow to enforce rules (aka **_Distributed Cloud Firewalling Rules_**) within a Smart Group (i.e. the `intra-rule`) or among Smart Groups (i.e. the `inter-rule`).
+The Distributed Cloud Firewall feature allows to create logical containers, called `Smart Groups`, that encompass instances that present similarities inside a VPC/VNet/VCN, and then it also allows to enforce rules (aka **_Distributed Cloud Firewalling Rules_**) within a Smart Group (i.e. the `intra-rule`) or among Smart Groups (i.e. the `inter-rule`).

 ```{note}
 At this point in the lab, there is a unique routing domain (i.e. a **_Flat Routing Domain_**), due to the connection policy applied in Lab 3, between the <span style='color:lightgreen'>Green</span> domain and the <span style='color:lightblue'>Blue</span> domain.